53 Mill Street, Westfield, MA 01085

 Details of this retreat

 All of us have myriad stories to tell, but some of us are compelled to share them through writing.
-Our stories can take many forms -- memoir, essay, poem, blog posts, or journal entries.
-But the most compelling are the ones written from the heart, those that touch and move us and sometimes transform both the writer and reader.
+Our stories can take many forms—memoir, essay, poem, blog posts, or journal entries—but the most compelling are the ones written from the heart, those that touch and move us and sometimes transform both the writer and reader.
 Writing from the heart demands attentiveness, honesty, courage, and a commitment to engage with a creative process that pulls us into the unknown, where we are often surprised at what surfaces.
 It’s a journey of discovery.
 And what can help are presence and prayer.

 This contemplative writing retreat will braid Centering Prayer sessions, brief talks, writing prompts, and story sharing.
 There will also be time to walk the grounds, read, and rest.